Kelly Morgan (athlete)

 Kelly Morgan (born 17 June 1980) is a former British boxer.
 She won the WBC female silver middleweight belt in June 2016.
-Prior to taking up boxing, she represented the England development team in netball, and represented England and the United Kingdom in the javelin throw.
+Prior to taking up boxing, she represented the England development team in netball, and represented England and the Great Britain in the javelin throw.

 Sports

 Javelin

 Morgan won the English schools junior girls title in 1994, then a year later at age 15 won the AAA under 20 title, resulting in her being called up to the British junior squad.
 Injury caused her to miss two seasons, but she retook the AAA under 20 title in 1998, and represented the UK in the World Junior Championships.

 In 1999, with a new model of javelin being introduced, Morgan took the UK junior record with a throw of 54.61 m, going on to win the AAA senior title in 2000, when she also broke two British under 23 records.
+Morgan became the British javelin champion for the second time after winning the AAA title at the 2002 AAA Championships.

 Further injury held Morgan back, but she nonetheless represented the United Kingdom in the 2002 European Athletics Championships and England in the 2002 Commonwealth Games, where she achieved third place.
 2002 was by far Morgan's best year for javelin: she broke multiple records, including with her personal best of 64.87 m, and at one point ranked second in the world.

 Morgan required multiple cortisone injections to get through the 2002 season, and had an operation to shave away part of the acromion process towards the end of that year.
 That operation led to a secondary problem, however, and as a result she did not compete in 2003.
 Instead she intended to focus on the 2004 Olympic Games, but was unable to overcome her injuries to be able to compete.